 DILEMA Lecture by Rebecca CrootofPublished 6 November 2020

 On Tuesday 1 December 2020, Dr Rebecca Crootof (University of Richmond School of Law) will deliver the inaugural lecture of the DILEMA Lecture Series.
 The Lecture will address the topic of ‘Artificial Intelligence, Autonomous Weapon Systems, and Accidents in War’.
+The lecture will be followed by a Q&A moderated by Dr Berenice Boutin, Senior Researcher in International Law and DILEMA Project Leader.

 To register for this event, click here.